 For better cold-weather cooking, the Ironwood 650 features double sidewalls.
 The layer of dead air between the walls acts as insulation and reduces the severity of temperature swings.
 It also keeps the grill from working extra hard to get up to temperature, saving you time and pellets.

-You don’t give up much if you opt for the Ironwood over the Timberline, and it’s sure to provide years of grilling, baking, smoking, and roasting pleasure.
+You don’t give up much if you opt for the Ironwood over the Timberline, and it’s certain to provide years of grilling, baking, smoking, and roasting pleasure.

 - Hopper holds exactly one full 20-pound bag of pellets